hangoutsbot/hangoutsbot/README.md

 * To execute: `python3 hangupsbot.py`
 * Any current tests will be in `<path of hangupsbot.py>/tests/`
-* PushBullet integration is **experimental** - it also has a security risk: since the only way to send pushes is via API key, the key has to be stored - and is visible - inside `config.json`
-  * To set your pushbullet key, open a 1-on-1 HO with the bot and issue:
-    `/bot pushbulletapi [<api key>|false, 0, -1]`
-    to set your api key or clear it, respectively.
-* please also see the original documentation which is reproduced below (after the TODO section)
+* Please see the original documentation which is reproduced below (after the TODO section)

 Additional requirements: